sudo-bmitch/presentations/oci-1.1-lightning/presentation.md

 - Will not conflict with future OCI APIs
 - Register to avoid conflicting with other registries

+Note:

+- T 3:30
+- Allows registries to add their APIs under the same namespace without conflicting with OCI or others.

 ------

 ## Resumable Chunked Upload